GaetanoMar96/GCA/associate-google-cloud/Module 1 Google Cloud Fundamentals Core Infrastructure.md

 <p align="center">
 <img width="1200" src="https://user-images.githubusercontent.com/59575502/189879270-586bc06d-1084-477b-be2c-39f5c384981c.jpg">
 </p>
+Kuberntes is a set of api.
+A kubernetes bd is a set of containers.
 A Pod is the smallest unit in Kubernetes that you can create or deploy.
 It represents a running process on your cluster as either a component of replication or an entire app.

 - ```kubectl run``` -> Starts a deployment with a container running inside a Pod.